 LC Wooooah, Helloooo, Ginger!
 Note

-There’s nothing wallflowerish about the warming potency of ginger root.
+There’s nothing wallflowerish about the warming potency of ginger.
 The tongue-tingling, sinus-clearing, tummy-settling, breathtakingly rollercoaster-like rhizome lends oomph even in small doses, let alone in large quantities as in this stir-fry.
 Those with an unabashed thing for its gingery zing will swoon to this recipe’s zippadeedooda.
 If you’re not an unabashed devotee of ginger, bear in mind that the carrots’ sweetness tones the potency of the ginger down a notch or three.
 And those not so into pork will find that situation easily remedied as the pig can easily be omitted if you desire.
 Not so the ginger.
 Yowza!

 Ginger and Carrot Stir-Fry Recipe